 “When I saw it, I was amazed.
 'I thought, 'The Holy Grail!
 We've found it!,” said Professor Dacre Stoker of the discovery in his cousin’s home.

-The journal would have gone unnoticed, reported The Daily Mail, had an American researcher not contacted Dobbs looking for it.
+The journal would have gone unnoticed had an American researcher not contacted Dobbs looking for it.
 The thin journal was found on Dobbs’ bookshelf, unmarked, save for the name “Abraham Stoker” written on it.

 Dobbs forwarded some photocopies of the journal to his cousin Dacre Stoker, a professor in South Carolina.
 Stoker used the photocopies to create a book detailing the more personal side of Bram Stoker’s life.